almachelouche/middleman/content/email/TH/pre_delivery/001/en/02_order.md

 		Congratulations on booking your brand new Ford [Model]!
 We are so excited to welcome you to the Ford Family and have you as our valued customer.
 		<br/>
 		<br/>
-		Before it arrives at [Company_Name] for your collection, we will let you know where it is at every step of its journey to you.
+		Before it arrives at [Branch_Description] for your collection, we will let you know where it is at every step of its journey to you.
 Below are the details of your booking and expected delivery time:
 		<br/>
 		<br/>
 		Expected Delivery Time: [Tentative_Date]
 		<br/>
-		Model Booked: [Market_Segment_Details]
+		Model Booked: [Model_Description]
 		<br/>
 		Purchased Price: [Total_Amount]
 		<br/>